-- If financial assistance is used for any costs related to housing, the housing must meet basic health and safety standards. - If financial assistance is used for rental assistance, security deposit, or last month's rent as part of a move into a new unit, the unit must meet HOP habitability standards for permanent housing.
-A Housing Quality Standard (HQS) inspection is not required. - Rental assistance requires one (not all) of the following to be true: - Unit is below HUD's Fair Market Rent (FMR) or VSHA's current Voucher Payment Standards25, whichever is higher - Unit meets the standard for Rent Reasonableness - If financial assistance is used for rental assistance, security deposit, or last month's rent, a written lease is strongly encouraged. - All rental assistance is tenant-based; the participant selects their own housing unit and may move to another unit or building and continue assistance so long as other requirements and eligibility are met. - If used for short-term rental assistance for a long-term lease, the ability to sustain rent ongoing must be a consideration.
+- If financial assistance is used for any costs related to housing, the housing must meet basic health and safety standards. - If financial assistance is used for rental assistance, security deposit, or last month's rent as part of a move into a new unit, the unit and building must meet HOP habitability standards for permanent housing.
+A Housing Quality Standards (HQS) inspection by the VSHA will meet this requirement, but it is not required.
+Grantees/subrecipients or the landlord may conduct the inspection themselves using the inspection template found at the end of this section, or an alternate form that is equal to or exceeds the standards in this template. - A visual assessment for deteriorated paint must be done by a HUD certified inspector.
+All deteriorated paint in the unit, building exterior, or common areas must be stabilized unless the household does not include a child under 6 or a pregnant person. - Rental assistance requires one (not all) of the following to be true: - Unit is below HUD's Fair Market Rent (FMR) or VSHA's current Voucher Payment Standards29, whichever is higher - Unit meets the standard for Rent Reasonableness - If financial assistance is used for rental assistance, security deposit, or last month's rent, a written lease is strongly encouraged. - All rental assistance is tenant-based; the participant selects their own housing unit and may move to another unit or building and continue assistance so long as other requirements and eligibility are met.